viraxslot/online-school-app/README.md

 Production environment: `npm run dc:prod`

 ### How to apply and undo migrations
-Dev environment:
+Dev environment only:
 Apply: `npm run db:migrate:dev`
 Undo: `npm run db:undo:dev`

-### How to seed the database with fake data
+### How to apply/undo seeds to the database
+Dev environment only:
+Apply: `npm run db:seed:all`
+Undo: `npm run db:seed:undo`